 Killer Ken Davies (Tredegar)

-In the 1960s and 1970s a bald headed, mean looking welterweight more than slightly annoyed fans in the midlands and Wales.
+In the 1960s and 1970s a bald headed, mean looking welterweight more than slightly In the 1960s and 1970s a bald headed, mean looking welterweight more than slightly annoyed fans in the midlands and Wales.
 He was Killer Ken Davies, and apart from the name there was little similarity with the heavyweight of the same name.
 This Killer Ken, billed from Tredegar, was a long time Welsh welterweight champion and a 1962 win over Cheshire’s Ken Else grabbed for him the independent promoters British welterweight crown.
 He was introduced to wrestling whilst working down the coal mines where he met another Welsh wrestler, John Paul.
-It was the beginning of a successful career in which he gained the respect of colleagues and is still spoken of as a hard man to beat.
+Turning professional in 1959 it was the beginning of a successful career in which he gained the respect of colleagues and is still spoken of as a hard man to beat.
+Al Tarzo worked with Ken, "Ken was a guy that could get the crowd wound up in a big way, I remember a show at Tamworth when he had the crowd crying for his blood.
+When he came back to the dressing room his back was covered with his own blood.
+A woman in the front row got to the ringside and attacked him with her shoe.
+He had holes in his back from her stiletto heels to prove it."
 It is one of wrestling's mysteries why Killer Ken worked only for the opposition promoters and was never attracted to Joint Promotions.
 Maybe someone out there can tell us.

 The muscular young middleweight from Rotherham started out around 1959 and was around the rings quite a bit until the late sixties.
 Opponents included Leon Fortuna, Linde Caulder, Jon Cortez, Jim Breaks and both of the St Clair boys.